openshift/installer/README.md

 hack/get-terraform.sh
 ```

-The installer will show a series of prompts for user-specific information (e.g. admin password) and use reasonable defaults for everything else.
+The installer will show a series of prompts for user-specific information and use reasonable defaults for everything else.
 In non-interactive contexts, prompts can be bypassed by providing appropriately-named environment variables.
 Refer to the [user documentation](docs/user) for more information.

 ### Connect to the cluster